BrianLDev/100-days-of-code/log.md

   - Updated stats for the day as usual

 **Thoughts:**
 This was definitely one of the more challenging but rewarding projects I've worked on.
-Challenging because the MLAgents library is evolving rapidly and there are multiple versions of the tutorial, all of which are out of date and don't work out of the box.
+Challenging because the MLAgents library is evolving rapidly and none of the code from the tutorial works out of the box.
+There are also multiple versions of the tutorial, all of which are out of date.
 Took a lot of tweaking and refactoring to get it to work, but when it all came together in the end it was very rewarding.

-Now that I'm more comfortable with Unity ML agents this opens up a whole new world to me and I'm excited to dive in.
+Now that I've gotten my first Unity ML agents project under my belt, this opens up a whole new world to me and I'm excited to dive in.

 **Link(s) to work:**
 1. [UnityMLAgentPenguins - Finished the project!](https://github.com/BrianLeip/UnityMLAgentPenguins/tree/7807f90acac7e84e6f432b4683bcf1468c26bbae)